How Will Trump’s Tariffs Impact Amazon Sellers

 Bookmark this page so that when tariff news breaks, tweak one number and see your new costs right away.

-Back in 2020, Amazon set inventory limits, but in 2025, those limits are more specific, now applied per seller and per ASIN, so you’ll need to keep a closer eye on each individual product.
 Back in 2020, Amazon set general inventory limits across your whole account.
-In 2025, those limits are stricter and more targeted—applied to both your seller account and each product (ASIN).
+In 2025, those limits are stricter and more targeted applied to both your seller account and each product (ASIN).
 If one item has more than 90 days of supply, you can’t send in more, even if Amazon says you’re running low.
-These changes may be tied to rising tariffs and early prep for Prime Day.
+These changes may be tied to rising tariffs and early prep for Prime Day 2025.
 (Source: Marketplace Prep, 2025)

 How the New Limits Work

-Amazon now enforces a 90-day inventory limit per ASIN at its fulfillment centers.
-This is based on your Days of Supply, which measures how long your stock will last using sales data from the past 7–14 days.
-Since this is a lagging metric, it may not reflect recent changes like restocks, product launches, or sales spikes.
+Amazon now enforces a 90-day inventory limit per ASIN at its fulfillment centers, based on your Days of Supply, a metric calculated from your sales over the past 7 to 14 days.
+Since this is a lagging indicator, it often fails to reflect recent restocks, product launches, or sudden sales spikes.

-If Amazon estimates that your supply won’t last through your usual lead time, it flags the ASIN as Low Stock—but still may block you from sending more inventory if the Days of Supply metric hasn’t caught up.
-This can leave your listing stuck: flagged as too low to meet demand, yet too high to restock.
+If Amazon determines that your current supply won’t last through your typical lead time, it flags the ASIN as Low Stock.
+However, you still might be blocked from sending more inventory if the Days of Supply data hasn’t updated yet.
+This creates a frustrating paradox: your listing is flagged as too low to meet demand, but also too “high” to allow a restock.

-Even updating lead times or following restock suggestions may not help immediately.
-Until Amazon’s system recalculates, you might be temporarily locked out from replenishing key ASINs.
+Even if you update your lead times or follow Amazon’s restock recommendations, the system may take time to recalculate.
+Until then, you could be temporarily locked out from replenishing crucial ASINs.

 Updated FBA Capacity Limits